Net Tax Rate Method

 The method involves calculating the VAT liability at a flat rate of turnover while ignoring input tax deductions.
 The flat rate used is lower than the statutory VAT rate of 8.1 %, and therefore implicitly factors in the input tax deduction without companies needing to calculate them separately.
 In other words, it makes an implicit estimate of the input tax which is reflected in the lower net tax rate percentage.

 Each industry has its own specific net tax rate based on the expected average input costs of the industry in question.
-For example, service-related industries such as legal services tend to have a higher net tax rate of 5.9%, because one would expect their input tax to be quite low compared to their output.
+For example, service-related industries, such as IT services, tend to have a higher net tax rate of 6.2%, because one would expect their input tax to be quite low compared to their output.

 In contrast, industries involved in selling goods with a high production cost and relatively low mark-up, such as a new car trader, have a much lower net tax rate of 0.6%, as their input tax value is expected to be quite close to the value of their output tax.